coreos/coreos-cloudinit/Documentation/cloud-config.md

 Each item is an object with the following fields:

 - **name**: String representing unit's name.
 Required.
 - **runtime**: Boolean indicating whether or not to persist the unit across reboots.
 This is analogous to the `--runtime` argument to `systemctl enable`.
-Default value is false.
+The default value is false.
 - **enable**: Boolean indicating whether or not to handle the [Install] section of the unit file.
 This is similar to running `systemctl enable <name>`.
-Default value is false.
+The default value is false.
 - **content**: Plaintext string representing entire unit file.
 If no value is provided, the unit is assumed to exist already.
 - **command**: Command to execute on unit: start, stop, reload, restart, try-restart, reload-or-restart, reload-or-try-restart.
-Default value is restart.
+The default behavior is to not execute any commands.
 - **mask**: Whether to mask the unit file by symlinking it to `/dev/null` (analogous to `systemctl mask <name>`).
 Note that unlike `systemctl mask`, **this will destructively remove any existing unit file** located at `/etc/systemd/system/<unit>`, to ensure that the mask succeeds.
-Default value is false.
+The default value is false.

 **NOTE:** The command field is ignored for all network, netdev, and link units.
 The systemd-networkd.service unit will be restarted in their place.